Thermoelectric coefficients of two-flavor quark matter from the Kubo formalism: Introduction

 Effective model approaches have provided additional perspectives on transport in quark matter.
-For example, NJL-based studies such as~\cite{Abhishek2020} examined thermoelectric coefficients using relaxation times derived from meson-exchange scattering, yielding a complementary quasiparticle description within strongly interacting matter.
+For example, Nambu–Jona-Lasinio– (NJL) based studies such as~\cite{Abhishek2020,Zhang2022} examined thermoelectric coefficients using relaxation times derived from meson-exchange scattering, yielding a complementary quasiparticle description within strongly interacting matter.
 Two principal theoretical approaches are available for obtaining transport coefficients from an underlying microscopic description.
 For weakly interacting systems, kinetic theory based on the Boltzmann equation provides a natural framework for computing transport in terms of quasiparticle scattering processes.
 In contrast, strongly interacting quantum systems require a fully quantum-statistical treatment, where transport coefficients are related to appropriate equilibrium correlation functions via the Kubo formulas.
-The latter approach, grounded in the Liouville equation for the non-equilibrium density matrix, is applicable in principle to systems with strong interactions and collective dynamics.
+The latter approach, grounded in the Liouville equation for the nonequilibrium density matrix, is applicable in principle to systems with strong interactions and collective dynamics.
+These two approaches are complementary under certain conditions, as for example, in a weakly coupled relativistic scalar field theory, where sums of an infinite class of diagrams lead to linear integral equation, which are equivalent to a linearized Boltzmann equation~\cite{Jeon1995}.